 Canon Law: Introduction & Marriage

-An overview of the 1983 Code of Canon Law with emphasis on the pastoral application on the sacrament of marriage.
-The course studies in detail both the celebration of marriage as the law prescribes and the work of marriage tribunals when a marriage ends in divorce.
+An overview of the 1983 Code of Canon Law with emphasis on pastoral application and the rights and obligations of the Christian faithful.
+The second half of the course covers both the celebration of marriage as the law prescribes and the work of marriage tribunals when a marriage ends in divorce.

 Celebrational Rites and Practice

-Preparing for presbyteral ordination in the Roman Catholic Church with the principle rites of the Church’s liturgy.
+This course acquaints students preparing for presbyteral ordination in the Roman Catholic Church with the principle rites of the Church’s liturgy.
 Its goal is to develop prayerful leaders of prayer and to develop in presiders the necessary skills for gathering the ecclesial body and celebrating the sacramental rites of the Church.
-Students will prepare and preside at rites and will also work together on larger liturgical rites.
-Small group gatherings outside of class for 1 ½ hours a week will enable more familiarity and personal critique.

 Composing Sacred Spaces

-The course provides historical background and practical tools for creating spaces--real and virtual--for retreats, meditation, and prayer.
+The goal of this part-workshop, part-art history course is to prepare and empower students to make aesthetic decisions by providing historical background and practical tools for creating spaces--real and virtual--for retreats, meditation, and prayer.

 Confessional Rites & Practice